CodingTempleAlumni/CRM-Frontend/README.md

-# Getting Started with Create React App
+# Getting Started with the CRM Frontend

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## Start working on the project
+- Fork and the repository to your own Github Account
+- Copy the Github URL, and run `git clone <repo-URL>` in your CMD/Terminal
+- Follow the Scripts below to run the project locally

 ## Available Scripts